 - Style Gurus

-Winning customer loyalty
+Create customer loyalty

-And it’s through the quality of your service that loyalty is won.
+Tip: It’s through the quality of your service that loyalty is won.

 A client may have been attracted by a special offer, or have received a recommendation from a friend.

-Make sure your salon has…
+Make sure your salon has:

 - A friendly atmosphere with skilled and attentive stylists

-- Stylists who listen to the needs of clients AND deliver
+- Stylists who listen to the needs of clients and deliver

 This Toni and Guy salon has a less radical account: